skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/proto_personas.md

 Service designer, core team, and close stakeholders

 ## Timeframe
-Create the stakeholder map in the very beginning stages of kick-off to work towards stakeholder alignment and buy-in early on in the process
+Create the stakeholder map in the very beginning stages of the Initiate phase to work towards stakeholder alignment and buy-in as early as possible
 </div>

 ## How to use this method